-I am currently pursuing a PhD in Art and Visual Culture Education at the University of Arizona.
-My research focuses on multispecies pedagogies, place-based learning, and the intersection of environmental education with art cultures and science practices.
-Additionally, I hold a BFA in Sculpture from the University of New Mexico and a MFA in Interdisciplinary Art from Sierra Nevada University.
+I hold a BFA in Studio Art (emphasis drawing and sculpture) from the University New Mexico, a MFA in Interdisciplinary Art from Sierra Nevada College, and a PhD in Art and Visual Culture Education from the University of Arizona.
+My current research focuses on multispecies pedagogies, pedagogies of place, and the intersection of environmental education with art cultures and science practices.
+Currently, I am Assistant Professor of Art Education at the University of Arkansas, Fayetteville.

 I am an artist-scholar symbiont of Submergence Collective alongside Kaitlin Bryson, Hollis Moore, and Mariko Oyama Thomas.